Planning Your Distribution Strategy

 Portal Access Settings (Critical Planning Decision)

-The Allow Download and Allow Share toggles are your primary control mechanisms.
+Access settings vary between Internal and External portals.
 Getting these settings right is critical for security and tracking.

-Common mistake: Enabling both settings by default without thinking through the implications.
-Start restrictive and enable controls only when justified for that specific portal and recipient.
+Common mistake: Using open access by default without considering the access control options.
+Start with appropriate restrictions and only loosen controls when justified for that specific portal and recipient.

 Portal Isolation for Tracking